-Mike Gaffney, Partner, KPMG and Jackie Harrison, Head of Fund Development, The Community Foundation for Ireland talk about philanthropy and tax
+Mike Gaffney, Chairperson, CFI Board and Jackie Harrison, Head of Fund Development, The Community Foundation for Ireland talk about philanthropy and tax

 Tax Relief on Donations

 We are an independent registered charity and as such contributions may be eligible for a tax deduction or eligible income tax relief may accrue to the donation depending on the circumstances of the donor.
 The Revenue Commissioners have summarised the Scheme of Tax Relief for Donations to eligible charities and other approved bodies, under section 848A, Taxes Consolidation Act 1997.
 Note: The Minister for Finance introduced changes to the Donation scheme operated in accordance with s848A in Budget 2013.
 These changes are applicable to donations from January 1, 2013 and are reflected as appropriately below.

 For advice in relation to tax, we recommend you consult a professional tax adviser.
 Below is a summary of the main tax relief on donations to charity:

 Key Features of the Revised Scheme in relation to tax relief on donations to charity:

 - Tax relief in respect of donations made on or after 1 January 2013 by individuals (whether elf-assessed or PAYE-only taxpayers) to an approved body is allowed to the approved body rather than to the donor at a blended rate of 31%;